18 Best Things To Do In Elephant And Castle London

 Operating hours | Mondays to Saturdays: 10:00 to 18:30; Sundays: 11:30 to 17:30.

 Sayer Street is teeming with top restaurants and bars in London.
-If you’re looking for a unique dining experience, look no further than this trendy spot.
+If you’re looking for a unique dining experience, and somewhere to eat in Elephant and Castle look no further than this trendy spot.

 Check out KOI Ramen Bar, a Japanese and Asian food sensation, for a delicious meal.

 Have a slightly different idea?
 True to its name, Bobo Social is a good place to start.
-Bobo Social’s mission is to bring people together over mouth-watering European and British food in a social setting.
+Bobo Social’s one of the best brunch spots in Elephant and Castle, mission is to bring people together over mouth-watering European and British food in a social setting.

-With all these mouth-watering meals, you have to make it your mission to dine at what is described as “the food district at the heart of Elephant Park.”
+With all these mouth-watering meals at these Elephant and Castle restaurants, you have to make it your mission to dine at what is described as “the food district at the heart of Elephant Park.”

 Address | Sayer Street, London SE17 1FY, United Kingdom

 Operating hours | 09:00 to 21:00 daily.

 9. Head to Kiki and Miumiu Market

 Founded in honour of the owners’ little girl’s adoration of two pandas (Kiki and MiuMiu), Kiki & Miumiu is an independent business that honours family values and love.